Addressing Zero-Resource Domains Using Document-Level Context in Neural Machine Translation

 In the first example, we can see that the sentence-level baseline translates ``students'' as ``Studenten'' (university students), but the correct translation in this case is ``Sch{\"u}ler'' (elementary or high school student).
 The main sentence itself is not informative enough for the sentence-level model to make this distinction.
 In contrast, the DomEmb model has access to more information which provides for the appropriate bias towards the correct translation.

-The second sentence depicts an example where it's nearly impossible to make a correct prediction for the translation of ``ambassador'' because it depends on whether the person is male (Botschafter) or female (Botschafterin).
+The second sentence depicts an example where it's nearly impossible for the baseline to make a correct prediction for the translation of ``ambassador'' because it depends on whether the person is male (Botschafter) or female (Botschafterin).
 In the third example, the sentence-level model translated ``model'' as in ``a role model'' (Vorbild), but the context indicates that the speaker talks about ``fashion models''.

 Examples 4 and 5 are relatively unintuitive because the main sentences themselves should be enough to infer the correct translation.
-In example 4, ``reflect'' refers to the physical process of reflection and should not be translated as in ``to reflect on oneself'' (``denken''), while in example 5, ``raise'' refers to the action of ``lifting'' or ``elevating'' (``aufw{\"a}rtsbewegt'' or ``hochzuziehen'') some object instead of ``raising'' as in ``growing a plant'' (``z{\"u}chten'').
+In example 4, ``reflect'' refers to the physical process of reflection and should not be translated as in ``to reflect on oneself'' (``denken''), while in example 5, ``raise'' refers to the action of ``lifting'' or ``elevating''(``aufw{\"a}rtsbewegt'' or ``hochzuziehen'') some object instead of ``raising'' as in ``raising a plant (from a seed)'' (``z{\"u}chten'').

 The last example shows that the sentence-level model translates ``springs'' (``Federn'' which is a part of the compound word ``Druckfedern'' in the reference) as in ``water springs'' (``Quellen'' which is a part of the compound word ``Kompressionsquellen'') while it should be translated instead as in the physical elastic device.
-However, in other test sentences, both SentBase and DomEmb(avg) translated ``spring'' as a season, even though this should be less likely in PatTR, showing that our model does not always succeed in capturing domain.
+However, in other test sentences, both SentBase and DomEmb(avg) translated ``spring'' as a season, even though this should be less likely in PatTR, showing that our model does not always succeed in capturing domain perfectly.